OopsOverflow/MonCraft/README.md

 ###  Multithreading 👷‍♂️
 Allows for huge performance gains by using multiple `worker_threads` to generate the environment.
 Under `src/terrain/terrain.hpp`.

+Uses worker threads to generate chunks and precompute the opengl data.
+Because opengl is single-threaded, the vbos need to be created on the main thread.
+The workers do as much work as possible to make the task easier for the poor main thread.
+This allows for huge performance upgrades and a better playing experience as chunks are generated in a faster and a seamless way.
+We are proud to say that our game is well optimized so far, on medium budget cards the engine can easily output over 200fps (the fps counter is accessed by pressing the F key to pay respect)

 ***
 ### No OS Specific dependencies 🐧
 ***